2.2" Rough Bright Yellow Sulfur Crystal Mineral Specimen From Louisiana

 The item pictured is the one you will receive.

-Sulfur, particularly native sulfur, has been historically significant in Louisiana due to it unique geological formation and economic importance.
+Sulfur, particularly native sulfur, has been historically significant in Louisiana due to its unique geological formation and economic importance.
 The sulfur deposits in Louisiana are primarily associated with the caprock of salt domes, a geological structure common in the Gulf Coast region.

 The formation of these sulfur deposits is a result of the bacterial reduction of anhydrite (calcium sulfate) within the caprock.
 This process, known as bacterial sulfate reduction, utilizes hydrocarbons as an energy source and produces hydrogen sulfide.
 The hydrogen sulfide then reacts with oxygenated groundwater to form elemental sulfur.
 This biogenic origin distinguishes Louisiana's sulfur deposits from those formed by volcanic activity or other geological processes.